15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 If you want great emulation performance but you can still work with just your smartphone, these clip-on controllers are just what you might be looking for!

-A modern high-end smartphone paired with a backbone-style horizontal controller like this can easily outperform most handhelds you can see below—provided you don’t mind not having a dedicated device for your retro gaming sessions, and some extra battery drain.
+A modern high-end smartphone paired with a telescopic controller like one of these, can easily outperform most cheaper handhelds you can see below – provided you don’t mind not having a dedicated device for your retro gaming sessions, and some extra battery drain.

 With that out of the way, let’s get to our list!